albertTP18/portfolio_optimization/README.md

 I improved the model.
 To predict the relative price of day n+1, I use only the data from day i to day n-1.
 Therefore, I can trade at day n to get the return at day n+1.
+Of course, my pattern matching algorithm is differnt from theirs.

 Additionally, my model has some other improvements.
 First, I created a stock filter by statistical techniques such as a stationary test and a heavy-tailed-distribution test for risk reduction.